colemanimhoff/fundamentals/react-redux/README.md

 ### Action Creator

 An action creator is a function that creates or returns a plain javascript object.
 This object has an action `type` and a `payload`.
 The `type` property describes the change we want to make inside of our data.
-The `payload` propety provides context around the change we want to make.
+The `payload` property provides context around the change we want to make.

 ### Action